IdeaPad Y series

-The IdeaPad Y series was a consumer range of laptops produced by Lenovo, first announced in 2008.
+The IdeaPad Y series is a discontinued consumer range of laptops produced by Lenovo, first announced in 2008.
 They were marketed as premium high performance laptops for multimedia and gaming, as part of the IdeaPad line.

 The most significant differences from Lenovo's traditional ThinkPad business laptops were a more consumer-oriented appearance and performance-oriented components.
 IdeaPads feature a chiclet keyboard with rounded keys.
 The first of the Y series were the IdeaPad Y710 and the IdeaPad Y510 notebooks, with screen sizes of 17 inches and 15 inches respectively.

-The IdeaPad Y series has since been replaced by the Legion Y series.
+The IdeaPad Y series has since been replaced by the Legion Y series in 2017.

 2016

 Y900

 Lenovo announced the IdeaPad Y900 in January 2016.
 It used Intel Core 6th Gen i7 processors that could be overclocked using Lenovo’s built-in utility software.
 The chassis was black aluminum with red accents.
 The keyboard was mechanical, and customizable color LEDs illuminated the touchpad and keys for better visibility in dark environments.
 The display measured 17.3 inches, featured an IPS panel with an anti-glare coating, and had a resolution of 1920 × 1080 pixels.
 Up to 64 GiB of RAM and included bays for two SSDs or hard drives with RAID 0 support.
 An Nvidia GeForce GTX 980M came standard, with options for either 4 GiB or 8 GiB of VRAM.